MikeBruns/VirtualPunchCard/README.md

 # VirtualPunchCard

 Login page
-	Ø Checks db for authentication
+	Checks db for authentication
-	Ø Grants access or prompts error in credentials
+	 Grants access or prompts error in credentials

 User window to enter hours
 	Ø Date(s) of work